adamwillner/Group-3-Data-Engineering-Project-1/Documentation/ETLDocumentation.md

-# Rental Order Data Warehouse ELT Process Documentation
+# Rental Order Data Warehouse ETL Process Documentation

 ## 1. Overview

 ### Purpose

-The purpose of this ELT process is to populate the **RentalOrderDW** data warehouse from the **RentalOrderOperationalDB** operational database.
+The purpose of this ETL process is to populate the **RentalOrderDW** data warehouse from the **RentalOrderOperationalDB** operational database.
 The process supports analytical reporting by organizing transactional rental data into a star schema consisting of dimension and fact tables.

 ### Source System